 Arizona Wildcats players sign UDFA contracts with NFL teams

-Dane Cruikshank might not be the only Wildcat to take the field for an NFL team next season.

-Four Arizona Wildcats alumni are getting their chance at the next level after signed undrafted free agent deals with different teams around the league.
+After defensive back Dane Cruikshank went in the fifth round to the Tennessee Titans, four Arizona Wildcat alumni are getting their chance at the next level after signed undrafted free agent deals with different teams around the league.

 NFL teams took notice of the Wildcats’ dominant rushing game.